Examples Of Interview Feedback For Unsuccessful Candidates

 Informing Unsuccessful Candidates After Interview By Phone

 "I appreciate your time discussing the [JOB TITLE] role, [CANDIDATE'S NAME].
 We found your background compelling, but our team has decided to move forward with a candidate whose interview performance demonstrated a more confident grasp of [SPECIFIC SKILL].
-But you have significant potential.
+However, you have significant potential, and we encourage you to continue developing your skills.
 We hope with more practice and experience, your interview abilities will better align with your overall skill set.
-Please consider us for future opportunities."
+Please consider us for future opportunities"

-Crafting a tactful rejection letter is no less crucial than choosing the right wrench for a tight bolt.
+Crafting a tactful rejection letter or phone call script is no less crucial than choosing the right wrench for a tight bolt.

 Use these templates as a guide to provide constructive feedback, respecting your candidates' time and efforts while fostering a reputation for your company that resonates with grace and respect.